• Skip to main content

 Instructions

-• (Recommended) Soak the beans overnight in 8 cups of water, then drain and discard the liquid.
+• (Optional) Soak the beans overnight in 8 cups of water, then drain and discard the liquid.
 Alternatively, you can use unsoaked beans.
-I've included cooking times in the recipe.
+I've included cooking times for both.

 Crockpot Instructions (see stove instructions below)